myhfit/BlockPGUICFs/README.md

 BlockPGUICFs is sub project for BlockP Projects.

 # Features
->Add editor for DSV
+>editor for DSV
+>viewer for xml/yaml
->Add viewer for Image
+>viewer for Image
->Add viewer for Images(path/zip)
+>viewer for Images(path/zip)
->Add QRCode action for Image viewer(need put zxing-core.jar and zxing-javase.jar in ../libs/)
+>QRCode action for Image viewer(need put zxing-core.jar and zxing-javase.jar in ../libs/)
->Add toolgui for base64(decode/encode)
+>toolgui for base64(decode/encode)
->Add toolgui for clipboard(readonly)
+>toolgui for clipboard(readonly)
->Add toolgui for generate id(uuid/interger)
+>toolgui for generate id(uuid/interger)
->Add toolgui for view json structure
+>toolgui for view json structure
->Add toolgui for message digest text/files(md5/sha-1/...)
+>toolgui for message digest text/files(md5/sha-1/...)
->Add toolgui for generate random number
+>toolgui for generate random number
->Add toolgui for test regexp
+>toolgui for test regexp
->Add toolgui for escape string
+>toolgui for escape string
->Add toolgui for convert timezone
+>toolgui for convert timezone
->Add toolgui for decode/encode url
+>toolgui for decode/encode url